Good Samaritan Hospital has completed major upgrades to its health care facilities, inside and out.

 The new seven-story pavilion includes the $12.1 million Frank R. Seaver Ambulatory Surgery Center, which opened Sept.
 1 with eight outpatient surgery suites on the second floor.
 Other services include radiation oncology, women’s imaging and doctor’s offices and specialty hospital clinics.

-An organic Kachi Café puts the finishing touch on a building designed by Ware Malcolm, a global design firm based in Irvine.
+An organic Kachi Café puts the finishing touch on a building designed by Ware Malcomb, a global design firm based in Irvine.

 “Our goal was to create an elegant and modern structure that is warm, efficient and will withstand the test of time,” said Andrew Leeka, chief executive of Good Samaritan, in a statement.
 “Our patients and physicians will be the first to tell you that they feel like they are in a beautiful, boutique hotel with soaring ceilings and natural light rather than a standard medical building.”